 \section{Introduction}

 The aggregation of responses from multiple large language models has been widely used in practice.
 For example, a popular application is to improve reasoning via multi-agent LLM debate \citep{khan2024debating,subramaniam2025multiagent,choi2025debate} and LLM council~\citep{zhao2024language}.
 Previous works thus far have mostly employed the simple \emph{majority voting} (MV) rule as a natural first instinct to aggregate different LLMs' responses into a single answer.
 Intuitively, MV can be viewed as a zero-order aggregation method that only depends on the observed answers and fails to account for heterogeneity and correlation among models, which are often captured by higher-order information such as LLMs' expected accuracies (first-order information) and answer correlation (second-order information).
-This thus raises the following natural question: \emph{is it possible to leverage such higher-order information to develop better methods for aggregating LLMs' responses?}
+This thus raises the following natural question:

-Effective solutions to the above problem not only can be applied to improve LLM debate, but also can help us understand the \emph{collective} power frontier LLMs have in important tasks such as reasoning and forecasting.
+Effective solutions to the above problem can not only improve LLM debate, but also help us understand the \emph{collective} power frontier LLMs have in important tasks such as reasoning and forecasting.
 Such advances can be applied to many downstream applications of LLMs, such as making a profit in prediction markets \citep{karger2024forecastbench} and enabling prediction as a service using LLMs \citep{santhosh2019towards,peng2025cost}.
 Notably, a relevant yet crucially different problem is the mixture of experts (MoE) method \citep{dai2024deepseekmoe}.
 MoE tackles a distinct problem where each expert is good at solving problems from certain domains, and their task is to learn which expert is the best to use upon seeing a query.
-Our response aggregation problem is different and requires fundamentally different techniques.\footnote{In some sense, MoE can be viewed as an ``external aggregation'' problem where only one expert gets a non-zero weight.
+Our response aggregation problem is different and requires fundamentally different techniques.\footnote{In some sense, MoE aggregates ``internal representations'' via gated expert selection, rather than getting final outputs using higher-order information.
 Solutions to this scenario require intrinsically different techniques.}